 If you too are baffled with Dubai having a waterfall, you should go check out the Human Waterfalls in Dubai Mall which is nestled right in the heart of the mall.
 As tall as the building, the waterfall makes a teeming spectacle in the mall.
 Its dramatic design and unique charm are the crowd pullers.

 Dubai is one of the most sought-after destinations for honeymoon and family vacation.
 Plan a trip to Dubai to enjoy its noteworthy attractions, fun-filled experiences, and exciting nightlife.
+Don’t forget to visit the Grand Mosque Dubai on your next trip.

 People Also Read: